 The Subgroup Co-Chairs are: China, Russia, USA

-Download here: Subgroup Work Plan
+Download here: Subgroup Terms of Reference and Work Plan

 This Subgroup takes forward G20 Leaders commitments on financial literacy and financial consumer protection.
 It supports and complements work of the existing Subgroups on activities specifically related to consumer protection and financial literacy in their work programs.
 It also takes steps to reinforce integration of perspectives and experience from developing countries into global discussions and guidance on financial consumer protection and financial literacy.